 HOW TO GET TO RIFFELSEE

 Riffelsee is an alpine lake that can be reached either via train or by hiking or with a combination.
-I took the most scenic route, which involves taking the Gornergratbahn to Riffelalp and then hiking 4 kilometers to Riffelsee.
+I took the most scenic route, which involves booking a ticket on the Gornergratbahn to Riffelalp and then hiking 4 kilometers to Riffelsee.
 However, there is a train station right next to Riffelsee and Gorngergrat Restaurant is just above Riffelsee so the majority of visitors don’t hike at all.
 They miss out on a lot of the action and beautiful Matterhorn views along the way.

 Recommended option: Catch the Gornergratbahn and get off at Riffelalp.
 Then follow the Riffelseeweg along the edge of the mountain with 600m of incline over 4 kilometers to the Riffelsee.